espocrm/documentation/docs/extensions/project-management/projects.md

 ### Cloning

 A Project can be cloned along with its Groups and Tasks.
-Optionally, it's possible to include:
+Optionally, it's possible to also include:

 * Members
 * Task Owners